mowolf/ChatAnalyzer/README.md

 //              each key represents an array, the index represents the line number
 //              e.g. structArray.date[0] is the date of the first line
 // userStruct: array of structs with the keys: name date time message
-//           : for every person there is one struct, same format as above
+//           : for every person there is one struct, same format as above, index represents messageNumber of name `

 ## ☕️ Caffeine fund ☕️